JavaTMP/JavaTMP/docs/blog/copy-a-file-in-java.md

 # {{ page.title }}
 Copying a file or directory used to be a typical development task.
 It's a fundamental concept, and it might be useful to know what options does the Java developers have when they need to copy a file.
+Read more about [Java IO classes](https://docs.oracle.com/javase/tutorial/essential/io/index.html) to see available options for reading and writing files.

 ## I/O Streams
 the standard way to copy a file was by utilizing I/O Streams: